mindplay-dk/middleman/UPGRADING.md

 ### From 2.x to 3.x

+PSR-15 (as of `1.0`) requires PHP 7.0, which is now the minimum requirement for this package.

+Consequently, return type-hints have been added throughout the codebase - if you extended classes from the previous version, you will need to add return type-hints to your class.

 PSR-15 (as of `0.4`) no longer defines an interface for client-middleware.

 As a consequence, this release only supports server-middleware and `ServerRequestInterface`.